exyi/pg2parquet/README.md

           Possible values:
           - text:
+            Enum is stored as the postgres enum name, Parquet LogicalType is set to ENUM
+          - plain-text:
-            Enum is stored as the postgres enum name
+            Enum is stored as the postgres enum name, Parquet LogicalType is set to String
           - int:
             Enum is stored as an 32-bit integer (zero-based index of the value in the enum definition)

+      --interval-handling <INTERVAL_HANDLING>
+          How to handle `interval` columns

+          [default: interval]

+          Possible values:
+          - interval:
+            Enum is stored as the Parquet INTERVAL type.
+This has lower precision than postgres interval (milliseconds instead of microseconds)
+          - struct:
+            Enum is stored as struct { months: i32, days: i32, microseconds: i64 }, exactly as PostgreSQL stores it

       --decimal-scale <DECIMAL_SCALE>
           How many decimal digits after the decimal point are stored in the Parquet file